CeranPaul/CurvePack/README.md

 # CurvePack

 This is a project - not a product.
 It consists of routines used in making models for 3D printing combined as a Swift Package.
-4455 lines of code, 5146 lines of testing.
+4493 lines of code, 5316 lines of testing.
 InvoluteCurve has no unit testing.

 2.0.0 added trimmed curves!
-This commit added minor changes to LineSeg.
+This commit changed splitParam to work with trimmed Cubics and Quadratics.

 Compile the documentation for a catalog of member functions and variables.